reecewareham/Automatic-Bin/README.md

 5. Import the DS3231 library from the repository in the Arduino IDE.
 6. After all the previous steps are complete, the .ino should work correctly.

+# Video Demonstration

+A video demonstration of the bin in action can be found at https://youtu.be/2BZSayc6scw.

 # Libraries Used

 Rinky-Dink Electronics. (n.d.).
 DS3231 Library. http://www.rinkydinkelectronics.com/library.php?id=73